mallocator/gulp-international/readme.md

 ### ignoreTokens

-Type: boolean
+Type: boolean|RegExp
 Default: ```false```

 When set to true the plugin will ignore all tokens, but still create new files as if they were different for each language.
 This differs from a dryRun, which would instead pass on the original file.
+If the settings is a regular expression then only files with a matching (original) filename will be ignored.

 ### includeOriginal